PAUSE PIECE

 One of the project's themes is menopause as "puberty in reverse".
 Hormonal storms, emotional upheaval and identity collapse lead to transformation, to — as it were — giving birth to a new self.
 Revisiting the hero-worship and vanity of adolescence, the show's characters try on the outer qualities of pop and art icons such as Yayoi Kusama, Patti Smith and Pina Bausch, thereby donning their courage, strength and endurance.

-there".
-Inspired by her words, the show's choreographic material revolves around the physical (and psychological) concept of counterbalance.
-The rugged dancers surrender to the force of gravity and the hallmark of modern dance, "off-balance", comes in handy yet again, as they melt, slide and plunge into floors, walls in their version of The Art of Hanging in There.
+Visual artist Louise Bourgeois has described how her creative process evolved from "the fear of falling" to "the art of falling" and finally to "the art of hanging in there".
+Inspired by her words, the choreographic material revolves around the physical (and psychological) concept of counterbalance.
+The rugged dancers surrender to the force of gravity and the hallmark of modern dance, "off-balance", comes in handy yet again, as they melt, slide and plunge in their version of The Art of Hanging in There.

 * Movement installations, Pause Piece: